teisseyrep/CPSM/README.md

 # CPSM

 This is the repository for the paper
->Paweł Teisseyre, Jan Mielniczuk, Probabilistic classification when conditional distribution of labels between source and target domains is shifted.
+>Paweł Teisseyre, Jan Mielniczuk, A generalized approach to label shift: the Conditional Probability Shift Model.

 ## Abstract ##